 A bachelor's degree in public administration can lead you to a career in government, politics, public policy, urban planning or public interest advocacy.
-Explore the typical curriculum for this degree program.
-Get more info about your job options with an undergraduate public administration degree.
+The degree gives students an understanding of how governments work at the local, state and federal levels.
 Schools offering Public Administration degrees can also be found in these popular choices.

 What Will I Learn in a Public Administration Bachelor's Degree Program?

 A bachelor's degree in public administration will prepare you to help state and local governments function, create programs and help individual citizens.
 Public administration majors will learn how to develop ideas to improve society and may enact legislation or work to ensure that laws have positive effects within the community.

 While earning a bachelor's degree in public administration, you will also learn about managing budgets, conflict resolution and interpersonal relations.
 Public administration majors must develop strong interpersonal skills, since they may often be called upon to mediate conflicts between disagreeing groups.
 You may learn valuable leadership skills, business ethical theories and about public policy.

 |Degree Overview||Developing ideas to improve society, ensuring laws have positive effect in the community|

 |Common Courses||Sociology, business administration, economics, financial administration, political science|

 |Career Options||Regional planner, city manager, economic development director, economist, elected official|